heliom/octofeed/README.md

 ## Things we added
 * Repo icons/avatars.
 A repo group will display its icon instead of the default image if the repo as an `icon.png` image in `master/root`

-## Things that could be updated
+## Things GitHub could update
-* Your own repos aren’t listed in that list: http://developer.github.com/v3/repos/watching/#list-repos-being-watched
+* Your own repos aren’t listed in that list: http://developer.github.com/v3/repos/watching/#list-repos-being-watched.
+Would make sense if they were, no?

 ## Long-ish exhaustive blog post
 http://heliom.ca/en/blog/octofeed